 Barack Obama (#44)

 Then-Senator Barack Obama made an “off-the-schedule-visit” to Lakeland during his first presidential campaign in 2008.
-He talked with various salespeople + small business owners about Florida facing its first recession in 16 years and that strengthening homes sales + repairing the mortgage market were keys to recovery.
+He talked with various salespeople and small business owners about Florida facing its first recession in 16 years and that strengthening home sales and repairing the mortgage market were keys to recovery.